Hasidic philosophy: Impact

-Hasidic tradition and thought has gained admirers from outside its immediate following, and outside Orthodox Jewish belief, for its charismatic inspiration and kabbalistic insights.
+Hasidic tradition and thought is also influential outside its immediate following, and outside Orthodox Jewish belief, for its charismatic inspiration and kabbalistic insights.

 Jewish existentialist philosopher Martin Buber spent five years in isolation studying Hasidic texts, having a profound impact on his later writing.
 Buber later brought Hasidism to the western world through his works on Hasidic tales.

 The influential thought of Abraham Joshua Heschel, scion of Polish Hasidic dynasties and a major traditionalist theologian in 20th century modern Jewish existentialism, drew from Hasidism.
 His writings, including studies of Hasidic masters, and Neo-Hasidism, saw Hasidism as the classic expression of Aggadic tradition.
 Heschel held the Aggadah's theology, poetic exegesis and spirituality to be central to the meaning and history of Judaism.

 Rajneesh was also influenced by Hasidism, and helped to extend popular awareness of the philosophy.